S-RM/wiskess_rust/README.md

 The github token needs the minimum permissions to access public github repos.
 GitHub's guide is here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token

+# WISKESS Web UI `wiskess_rust.exe gui`
+This command will launch the Web user interface.
+This is still WIP, where currently you can submit two commands to wiskess, including:
+* a single data source - using the main wiskess module
+* multiple data sources hosted locally, or in the cloud (Azure storage or AWS S3) - using the whipped module

+I intend to extend the functionality of the GUI to see the current progress and a view of the processed files and folder.
+Until then, please review the progress in from the terminal that you launched the Web UI, and review the processed data in either explorer, VSCode or tool of your choice.

+# Process configurations
+There are multiple configurations that can be used to process data.
+The default one 'config/main_win.yaml' is designed for use on Windows OS.
+This includes most of the commonly used process tools of wiskess.
+If you need a more thorough investigation, and don't mind waiting a bit longer for the processing to complete use `config/intense_win.yaml`.
+The intense config includes these tools:
+* Chainsaw EVTX
+* EVTX Dump
+* williballenthin Shellbags
+* KStrike
+* RDP Bitmap
+* Polars Enrich
+* IOCs over pagefile
+* Executablelist
+* Loki over the datasource

+You can set the process config using the argument `--config my_fav_tools.yaml` in both wiskess and whipped by wiskess commands.

 # Whipped by WISKESS `wiskess_rust.exe whipped`
 This command will pull data from an AWS or Azure store, process it with wiskess and upload the output to a store.